/ Blogs

 High unpaid balances or excessive leverage may lower your overall rating.

 No single factor defines your credit profile.
-Lenders tend to evaluate trends,
+Lenders tend to evaluate trends, consistency, and overall exposure to risk.

 How Lenders Actually Use Your Credit Score